HughG/holygradle-plugins/developer-readme.md

 # Prerequisites
  - Java JDK 1.7 - you do need the dev-kit, not just the run-time.
+ - JAVA_HOME environment variable pointing to your JDK e.g. JAVA_HOME=C:\Program Files\Java\jdk1.7.0_09
+ - An Artifactory server configured with:
+   - an Ivy repository for publishing Gradle plugins to.
+It should support releases and snapshots.
- - A configured Artifactory server with two Ivy repositories: one for publishing release quality plugins, and one for publishing plugin snapshots for testing modifications to plugins without affecting existing plugin users.
+   - a remote repo pointing to Maven Central one for publishing plugin snapshots for testing modifications to plugins without affecting existing plugin users.
 If you prefer you could use just one repository.

 # Getting started - with a clean checkout
 Create 'gradle.properties' in the root of your workspace add define these properties:
 ```
-artifactoryServer=<artifactory server> e.g. http://artifact-server/artifactory/
+artifactoryServer=<fully qualified domain name of artifactory server, including port if necessary> e.g. http://artifact-server.company.com:8081/artifactory/
-artifactoryServerName=<name of artifactory server without any http:// or slashes>
+artifactoryServerName=<fully qualified domain name of artifactory server without any http:// or slashes, including port if necessary> e.g. artifact-server.company.com:8081
 artifactoryPluginRepo=<name of the (non-remote, non-virtual) repository for storing plugins e.g. plugins-release-local>
 artifactoryUsername=<username>
 artifactoryPassword=<encrypted artifactory password>